DanCurrie15/meme-generator/README.md

 ## How It Works

--Click "Gen" to get a new image
+-Click "Gen" to get a new image<br>
 -Add your text to the top text and bottom text boxes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).